 Extract nth word from text string

-If you need to get the nth word in a text string (i.e. a sentence, phrase, or paragraph) you can so with a clever (and intimidating) formula that combines 5 Excel functions: TRIM, MID, SUBSTITUTE, REPT, and LEN.
+To extract the nth word in a text string (i.e. a sentence, phrase, or paragraph) you can so with a formula that combines 5 Excel functions: TRIM, MID, SUBSTITUTE, REPT, and LEN.
 IN the example shown, the formula in D5, copied down, is:

 The result from SUBSTITUTE is returned directly to the MID function.
-Then the formula uses the MID function to extract the desired word.
-The starting point is worked out with:
+Then the formula uses the MID function to extract the nth word.
+The start)_num is worked out with this snippet:

 Text to Columns